summonholmes/css-algorithm-python/README.md

 The only requirement for this implementation is base Python 3.

 ## Usage
 If necessary, edit the plaintext and keyword variables in main.py.
-The key must be 5 characters.
+Most characters, including punctuation, are acceptable.
+The key must be exactly 30 bits or 5 characters.
 When finished, run:
 ```
 $ python3 /path/to/main.py
 ```